Number of Homes for Sale in Florida Breaking Records

 Redfin said in a report: “Listings are also piling up because homebuyer demand has been cooling; pending home sales in Florida fell 9.3% year over year in January.”
 Homes are also sitting longer on the market.
 Last year in Broward County the average listing was on the market for 65 days, now it is 91.
 While prices might be holding up in the short term, those kinds of numbers do not bode well for home sellers in the long term.
 Buyers of homes will have more choices.

-Comments: Do you agree the Florida market is oversold right now?
+Comments: Do you agree the Florida market is starting to look oversold right now?
 If you live there, are you contemplating selling and moving?
 Let us know in the Comments section below.